 How fast is Qwen 3.5 compared to DeepSeek-V3 on Apple Silicon?

-Qwen 3.5-122B runs at 35 tokens per second on Mac Studio M2 Ultra, roughly 3x faster than DeepSeek-V3 at 12 tok/s.
-The smaller Qwen 3.5-35B-A3B achieves 42 tok/s on MacBook Pro M4 Max, making it the fastest high-quality option.
+By our estimates, Qwen 3.5-122B runs around 35 tokens per second on Mac Studio M2 Ultra — roughly 3x faster than DeepSeek-V3 at ~12 tok/s.
+The smaller Qwen 3.5-35B-A3B reaches an estimated 42 tok/s on MacBook Pro M4 Max.
+Active parameter count drives the difference: 10B and 3B versus 37B.

 Should I use Q3 or Q4 quantization for DeepSeek-V3?

-Q4_K_M gives better quality but needs ~380GB (won't fit on any Mac).
-Q3_K_M reduces this to ~280GB, fitting on a Mac Studio M4 Ultra with 128GB via heavy swap usage.
+Q4_K_M gives better quality but the full file is too large for any Mac.
+Q3_K_M reduces the footprint enough to fit a 128GB Mac Studio with heavy memory pressure.
 Quality loss from Q3 is noticeable but acceptable for most tasks.

 What is the best Mac configuration for running both models?

-A Mac Studio M4 Ultra with 128GB unified memory can run both DeepSeek-V3 (Q3) and Qwen 3.5-122B (Q4).
+A Mac Studio with 128GB unified memory can run both DeepSeek-V3 (Q3) and Qwen 3.5-122B (Q4).
 For the best experience with DeepSeek-V3, 192GB is ideal.
 Use modelfit.io to get personalized recommendations.

 ---